rafaeru97/PEUS/README.md

 ### Description
 This is home assitant designed to be used with Raspberry Pi.
 The assistant will require sensor of humidity, temeprature, pressure and switch On-Off.
 In our project we used:
 -Raspberry Pi 4
 -Sensor BME280
--Micro Limit Switch Kema Keur SM-31
+-Switch

 ### System configuration:
 To use above program we need to install/update required libraries for the project by doing the steps below.